Grinding flax seeds yields a great source of daily, fresh omega-3 fatty acids.

-It takes me 20 seconds every morning to significantly increase the omega 3 in my diet.
-In fact, I cheat a little; whizzing the seeds does enough for the two of us, and the rest goes into the bread I bake most mornings, with some left over for tomorrow.
+It takes me 20 seconds every morning to significantly increase the omega-3 in my diet.
+In fact, I cheat a little; whizzing the seeds does enough for the two of us, and the rest goes into the bread I bake every day, with some left over for tomorrow.

-The brain is rich in fat, and about 8 percent of it consists of these omega 3 compounds.
+The brain is rich in fat, and about 8 percent of it consists of these omega-3 compounds.

-Today much research is concluding that omega 3 has a profound role to play in those suffering from Alzheimers, premature senile dementia, depression and bipolarism.
+Today much research is concluding that omega-3 has a profound role to play in those suffering from Alzheimer's, premature senile dementia, depression and bipolarism.

-Like sesame seeds, eaten whole, flax seeds pass through the intestines without being digested; it's a complete waste and, worse, they may get stuck in any diverticuli you may have.
-Hence this grinding flax seeds page.
+Like sesame, eaten whole, flax seeds pass through the intestines without being digested.
+It is a complete waste and, worse, they may get stuck in any diverticuli you may have.

-Anti inflammatory omega-3 is vital to reduce the pain in our joints and muscles; enter this grinding flax seeds page.
+Anti-inflammatory omega 3 is vital to reduce the pain in our joints and muscles; enter this grinding flax seeds page.

 Thus it comes as no surprise to me to discover recently that my PSA is less than one; under four is considered normal at my age.